mgechev/blog.mgechev.com/_posts/2016-02-29-static-code-analysis-angular-typescript.md

 The problem now is that although we've parsed both the source file and the template, we haven't parsed the Angular expression.
 Angular defines a small DSL which allows us to execute different expressions in the context of given component.

+{% raw %}
-In order to verify that the above expression `\{\{foo + bar\}\}` could be invoked in the context of `CustomComponent` we need to go through another process of parsing.
+In order to verify that the above expression `{{foo + bar}}` could be invoked in the context of `CustomComponent` we need to go through another process of parsing.
 For this purpose we can use Angular's parser defined under `core/change_detection/parser/parser.ts`.
+{% endraw %}

 We need to get reference to its instance and parse the expression.
 After that we'll get the following mixture of ASTs: